lfedgeai/AegisEdgeAI/docs/federated-jwt.md

 ### Flow and Trade-Offs
 1. **Flow:** The Enterprise client generates and signs the Nested JWT for the latest TPM/Geo data.
 The SP verifies **two signatures** – one for the Identity JWT (IDP key) and one for the HTTP header JWT (device key).
 2. **PRO:** **Highest Flexibility.** Claims can be updated instantly by the device (per request) without refreshing the Identity JWT.
-3. **CON:** **Maximum Complexity.** Requires sophisticated client logic and SP infrastructure to manage and verify many ephemeral device signing keys.
+3. **CON:** **Maximum Complexity.** Requires sophisticated SP infrastructure to verify two signatures per request and manage the trust anchor for every Enterprise device's Attestation Key (AK), complicating cross-organizational PKI establishment.

 ## Model 3: New Claims with a short-lived X.509 Certificate (e.g., SPIFFE/SPIRE SVID)